inSileco/inSileco.github.io/content/post/myDebianStretch.md

 package documentation is online and the URL is formed as follows:
 `https://atom.io/packages/` **+** `pkgname`.
 For instance, the URL for the **pigments** package is [https://atom.io/packages/pigments](https://atom.io/packages/pigmnents).

-A last note to mention that I have benefited from reading [this](http://vk5tu.livejournal.com/54476.html) and [this](https://www.zotero.org/support/pdf_fulltext_indexing) to set Zotero up.
+A last note to mention is that I greatly benefited from reading [this](http://vk5tu.livejournal.com/54476.html) and [this](https://www.zotero.org/support/pdf_fulltext_indexing) to set Zotero up.

 ### Issues

 Did I face a couple of issues?
-Of course I did, but I have learned a lot solving them.
+Of course I did, but I have learned a lot through solving them.
-Do I still have some issues?
-Yes I do: (1) a couple of error messages on startup and (2) an issue with the back light of my screen! **BUT** regarding (1) everything works fine so I do not complain especially that some of they might be kernels issues that may be solve when I use a more recent release and regarding (2) I found a work around :smile_cat:.
+Do I still encounter issues?
+Yes I do: (1) a couple of error messages on startup and (2) an issue with the back light of my screen! **BUT** regarding (1), everything works fine so I do not complain, especially since some of the message I get might be kernel issues that may be solved when I use a more recent release, and regarding (2), I found a work around :smile_cat:!

 #### Various messages on startup